icosalogic/inverter_design_manual/blade.md

  7. B Presence pin.
 Weak pull down resistor on the chassis, strong pull up resistor on the blade allows the controller to detect when a blade is inserted at that position.
  8. C Disable pin.
 Disables gate drivers for this blade.
 Allows controller to determine output power and efficiency.
- 9. C Q1 -- Gate driver signal for Q1 MOSFET.
+ 9. B A0 -- I2C / blade address.
-10. C Q2 -- Gate driver signal for Q2 MOSFET.
+10. B A1 -- I2C / blade address.
-11. C Q3 -- Gate driver signal for Q3 MOSFET.
+11. B A2 -- I2C / blade address.
-12. C Q4 -- Gate driver signal for Q4 MOSFET.
+12. TBD
-13. P Ground
+13. TBD
-14. C SDA -- I2C data signal.
+14. TBD
-15. C SCL -- I2C clock signal.
+15. P Ground
-16. B A0 -- I2C / blade address.
+16. P Ground
-17. B A1 -- I2C / blade address.
+17. C Q1 -- Gate driver signal for Q1 MOSFET
-18. B A2 -- I2C / blade address.
+18. C Q2 -- Gate driver signal for Q2 MOSFET
-19. B A3 -- I2C / blade address.
+19. C Q3 -- Gate driver signal for Q3 MOSFET
-20. TBD (Reserve for A4?)
+20. C Q4 -- Gate driver signal for Q4 MOSFET
-21. TBD
+21. P Ground
-22. TBD
+22. P Ground
-23. TBD
+23. C SDA -- I2C data signal
-24. TBD
+24. C SCL -- I2C clock signal

 The dimenasions of the 2x12 connector are 1.2 inches / 30.48 mm long by 0.2 inch / 0.508 mm wide.